 Since in some cases the layout of homes can be unique, there can be some exceptions to the rule when it comes to which direction you should install your wood flooring.

 Naturally, these would cause a change in direction.
 However, they are typically done in higher end installations as a custom design feature.
 This change in direction and pattern is intentional and looks appealing because it is done purposely.

 Matching New Flooring with Existing

 This exception applies when you are installing new flooring in an area of your home and you are unable to feather it into the existing flooring.
-This may be because the existing flooring has been re-stained over the years or simply the product is no longer available, meaning you have to go with a product that is similar, but may not be an exact match.
+This may be because the existing flooring has been re-stained or simply the product is no longer available.
+So you have to go with a product that is similar, but may not be an exact match.
 If this is the case you may want to turn the boards the opposite direction to make it look like a purposeful transition.

 Pier and Beam Foundation

 This only applies if you are working with a solid hardwood (not engineered) and you are installing it on a pier and beam foundation.
 In this case you do not have a choice of which direction the flooring will run as it is best that it runs perpendicular to the joists.
 With slab foundations and engineered hardwood there is more choice and flexibility.